『Side by Side』のカバーアート

 “Bridges are made to be walked on.” -bell hooks

 In this episode, Ellen talks with Jen Ford Reedy, president of the Bush Foundation, about john powell's book, The Power of Bridging.
-They explore the concepts shared in the book and their application to working across rural, urban, and suburban communities.
+They explore the concepts shared in the book and how they apply to working across rural, urban, and suburban communities.

 The Bush Foundation is offering free copies of john's book to anyone in their grantmaking region—Minnesota, North Dakota, South Dakota and the 23 Native nations that share the same geography.
 Request your copy here.